-- Sign up for Harper's computerized job matching system. - Have a clear job search goal-know what you're looking for before you begin. - Know your product-you! - Be prepared to work hard.
+- Sign up for Harper's internet-based CEN job listing system. - Have a clear job search goal-know what you're looking for before you begin. - · Know your product-you! - Be prepared to work hard.
 Looking for a job is a job itself. - Don't rely on the Sunday classified ads alone.
 Only 10 percent of all available jobs are listed through ads.
 The "hidden" job market can be tapped by utilizing area Chambers of Commerce, the Yellow Pages, employment agencies and especially personal contacts or networking. - · Be persistent!